-U.S. probing others in accused New York bomber's case: prosecutor
+Prosecutor in accused New York bomber's case discloses probe of others

-NEW YORK U.S. authorities are investigating other potential suspects in the case of the man accused of injuring more than two dozen people in September bomb attacks in New York and New Jersey, a federal prosecutor said on Monday.
+NEW YORK (Reuters) - U.S. authorities are investigating other domestic suspects in a probe that involves evidence to be used in the case against the man accused of injuring more than two dozen people in September bomb attacks in New York and New Jersey, a federal prosecutor said on Monday.

-Assistant U.S. Attorney Emil Bove gave few specifics in Manhattan federal court during arguments over to what extent evidence in the case against Ahmad Khan Rahimi, 28, should be kept confidential.
+Assistant U.S. Attorney Emil Bove gave few specifics in Manhattan federal court during arguments over the extent to which evidence in the case against Ahmad Khan Rahimi, 28, should be kept confidential.

 But Bove said some of the material that prosecutors do not want defense lawyers to share with potential witnesses relates to ongoing probes, "including an investigation of some targets that are domestically located."